HenrikVarmer/HenrikVarmer.github.io/_posts/2021-5-12-LDA_Recommendations.md

 As illustrated, the data input of the model is the entire corpus of documents.
 There's also some hyperparameters involved, but let's get back to that later.
 What you need to know for now is that the model outputs discrete probablity distributions of the identified latent topics in each document.
 Of course, this is not the only thing the model outputs, but this is actually all we need in order to generate some useful recommendations.

-> Right idea, lacking implementation

 Most implementations I've seen of LDA focus on these discovered topics as the primary unit of analysis.
 They attempt to derive meaning and context from the words that contribute the most to each topic.
 One could imagine a recommendation system that viewed these latent topics as classifications of each document.
 I.e. if you have a user that's shown interest in a particular topic, recommend them more from the same topic.

-In my opinion, this is the correct idea, but we need an aditional abstraction layer, in order to generate meaninful recommendations.
-You see, one of the core assumptions of LDA is that each document consists of _multiple_ topics.
+However, to get the most out of LDA, we need an aditional abstraction layer.
+One of the core assumptions of LDA is that each document consists of _multiple_ topics.

 ## Build a Divergence Matrix
 So how can we go about generating recommendations based on the entire list of genereated discrete probablity distributions for each document?